 Note: To switch from wired to wireless or vice versa, you'll need to disconnect the iPad from your Mac using the Sidecar menu bar or the disconnect button in the Sidebar, then reconnect.
 For wireless mode to work, both devices need to have Bluetooth, Wi-Fi and Handoff turned on.

 Once you're connected and the Sidecar feature is up and running, the iPad becomes a dumb display with a few nifty, extra tricks.
 Just as you can with a standard secondary display, you can drag apps and other things over to the iPad screen - including your mouse cursor.

-It's also possible to automatically move an app window by hovering over the green icon in the top let of an app window on your map.
+For now, it's possible to automatically move an app window by hovering over the green icon in the top let of an app window on your map.
 You'll see a "Move to iPad" option in the menu that appears when you hover over the green icon, allowing you to move the app to the iPad's screen.

 You'll still be able to access other iPad features when Sidecar is in action by swiping up from the bottom of the iPad.
 A swipe up will enable you to access the Home screen or App Switcher and you'll be able to use Split View and Slide Over to run an iPad app and Sidecar side-by-side.
 To get back, you'll need to tap the Sidecar icon in the dock.

 Using the iPad as secondary display through Sidecar

 As you can with other secondary displays, you can choose to use your iPad to expand or mirror your Mac's desktop, as we briefly mentioned above.